 In 2001, I became a Teacher-Consultant with the Redwood Writing Project, an affiliate of the California and National Writing Projects.
 Every summer I retreat with my fellow T-Cs to Camp Mattole, a fantastically beautiful, rustic site located on the Lost Coast.
 When I first joined the RWP, the retreat was known as the Advanced Writing Institute, at which I would actually get housed, fed, and paid to work on my own writing for most of a week.
 Over the years it morphed, so that I became a member of the planning committee and staff of what was first called Writing on the River and then the Lost Coast Writers Retreat, at which attendees (also known as campers) would pay for the week featuring workshops and presentations by published authors.
 The retreat continues to evolve: in 2011 we began just renting the camp for ourselves and like-minded folk who want to write.

-With the Redwood Writing Project, I have also become the main poetry teacher of the Young Writers’ Conference and Young Writers’ Academy.
-Through these annual events, I’ve been able to watch fourth graders grow into adulthood with a deep-rooted commitment to the craft of writing.
-You can hear an interview with some of my students and myself at the archives of the Mad River Anthology radio poetry program on KHSU (and see a picture of us in the studio), or just link directly at http://mra.yoursavinggrace.net/MRA091213.mp3
+With the Redwood Writing Project, I have also become the main poetry teacher of the Young Writers Institute and Young Writers Camp (sometimes known as Young Writers Academy).
+Through these annual events, I’ve been able to watch third graders grow into adulthood with a deep-rooted commitment to the craft of writing.
+Listen to an interview with some of my students and myself at the archives of the Mad River Anthology, a radio poetry program on KHSU.
+Scroll down the page to see a picture of us in the studio.

 What’s with my different names, anyway?